- Home

 6. Grilled halloumi with honey skewers

-Grilled halloumi on the barbecue is a quick and simple, yet irresistible, meat-free dish that’s great for both vegetarians and meat-eaters.
-Unlike other types of cheese, halloumi holds well under heat.
+Grilled halloumi on the barbecue is a simple yet irresistible meat-free dish that’s great for both vegetarians and meat-eaters.
+Unlike other types of cheese, halloumi holds up well under heat.

-Naturally salty, halloumi has a delicious flavour – even when simply grilled on the barbecue by itself.
-However, for an extra kick, you could try adding a sweet marinade, like honey, which perfectly complements the salty halloumi.
+Naturally salty, halloumi has a delicious flavour, even when simply grilled on the barbecue by itself.
+However, for an extra kick, you could add a sweet marinade, like honey, which perfectly complements the salty halloumi.

 All you’ll need for this tasty grilled halloumi with honey recipe by Good To Know is some olive oil, runny honey, oregano leaves, and a lemon.

-The method is pretty easy too and the cheese will only take around three minutes to cook.
-The only thing you’ll need to think about in advance is marinating the halloumi, as it tastes best if left overnight.
+The method is fairly easy, too, and the cheese will only take around three minutes to cook.
+The only thing you’ll need to do in advance is marinate the halloumi, as it tastes best if left overnight.

 7. Bacon-wrapped barbecue prawns